Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 **Prerequisites:** Warrior Group, *Fighting Style* Feature, or [Fighting Initiate] feat
 **Repeatable:** No

-You learn one manoeuvre of your choice from among those available to the Battle Master archetype.
-If a manoeuvre you use requires your target to make a :d20-save: **Saving Throw** to resist the manoeuvre's effects, the :d20-save: **Saving Throw** DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).
+You learn two [manoeuvre](../option/manoeuvre.md) of your choice from among those available to the Battlemaster archetype.

+If a manoeuvre you use requires your target to make a :d20-save: **Saving Throw** to resist the manoeuvre's effects, the DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).

-- You gain one superiority die, which is a :die-d6:d6 (this die is added to any superiority dice you have from another source).
+- You gain two superiority die, which is a :die-d6:d6 (this die is added to any superiority dice you have from another source).
 This die is used to fuel your manoeuvres.
 A superiority die is expended when you use it.
-You regain your expended superiority dice when you finish a short or long rest
+You regain your expended superiority dice when you finish a Short Rest or Long Rest

 ### Thrown-Weapon Fighting